sforstephan/ssc24/readme.md

 - computes a G-test (log likelihood ratio test),
 - performs a Tuckey's test,
 - test for normality of clusters and homodscedasticity,
-- performs a Kruskal-Willis test, and
+- performs a Kruskal-Wallis test, and
 - performs a Dunn's test.
 2. The following output is stored when the script runs:
 - `main_analysis.xlsx` contains results of Mann-Whitney U test and effect sizes,